-On the occasion of the Tourism International Day, Mabrian Technologies, in collaboration with Interface Tourism Spain, have developed a study about the most interesting tourism products for international travellers that visit Spain, and conclude that mature products such as sun and beach and nightlife, are losing relevance in favour of active, natural and cultural tourism.
+On the occasion of the World Tourism Day, Mabrian Technologies, in collaboration with Interface Tourism Spain, have developed a study about the most interesting tourist products for international travellers who visit Spain, and conclude that mature products such as sun and beach and nightlife, are losing relevance in favour of active, natural and cultural tourism.

-This trend is confirmed by the study developed by Mabrian Technologies together with Interface Spain, about the interests of the tourists who travel to Spain, through the analysis of the visitors’ spontaneous mentions in social networks.
-In particular, more than 55 million tourist mentions have bee analysed, between January 1 and August 31 2018 and the same period of 2017, referring to 113 tourist destinations throughout Spain, coastal, and also inland and urban.
+This trend is confirmed by the study developed by Mabrian Technologies together with Interface Spain, about the interests of the tourists who travel to Spain, through the analysis of the visitors spontaneous mentions in social networks.
+In particular, over 55 million tourist mentions referring to 113 tourist destinations throughout Spain (coastal as well as inland and cities) have been analysed, between 1st January and 31st August 2018 and the same period in 2017.

 This huge data sample (Big Data), added to Natural Language Processing and Artificial Intelligence technologies in which Mabrian Technologies is specialised, have allowed to extract dynamics and trends, that have been analysed together with the tourism consultancy agency Interface Tourism Spain.

-In the data analysis, cultural tourism is the one that generates most interest among users in general (28% of the tourist mentions), even above sun and beach (19%).
-The tourist products’ top 5 for 2018 is closed by natural tourism (11%), active (10%) and gastronomic (9%).
+In the data analysis, cultural tourism is the one that generates most interest among users in general (28% of the tourist mentions), above even sun and beach (19%).
+The top 5 tourist products for 2018 also includes natural (11%), active (10%) and gastronomic (9%) tourism.

-The study highlights that wellness product, is the one that collects the greatest relative interest increase by the users in general.
-Although this motivation wasn’t a priority in 2017 (2,89% of the mentions), it has gained prominence in 2018: in this way, the increase of tourist mentions related to yoga practice, tranquillity, or the slow lifestyle, clearly show an opportunity for Spanish destinations.
+The study highlights that the wellness product, is the one that gathers the greatest relative interest increase by users in general.
+Although this motivation wasn’t a priority in 2017 (2,89% of the mentions), it has gained prominence in 2018: indeed, the increase of tourist mentions related to yoga practice, tranquillity, or the slow lifestyle, clearly show an opportunity for Spanish destinations.

-In a more detailed analysis regarding the main origin markets for Spain, different trends can be observed, but they all have a common link: the interest fall in sun and beach and nightlife, and the interest increase in active and natural tourist products.
+In a more detailed analysis regarding the main origin markets for Spain, different trends can be observed, but they all have a common link: the interest falls for sun and beach and nightlife, and the interest increases for active and natural tourist products.

-In view of this study, and other recently published information (see references), in relation to a structural change in Spain’s tourist positioning, it seems that the visitor is responding well to the new tourism proposal.
-This opens the door to the desired deseasonalization and diversification options in the Spanish tourism sector, that allow to access niche markets and differentiated targets, that provide more value in its visits, and increase the tourist spend.
+In view of this study, and other recently published information (see references), in relation to a structural change in Spain’s tourist positioning, it seems that visitors are responding well to the new tourism proposal.
+This opens the door to the desired deseasonalisation and diversification options in the Spanish tourism sector, that allow to access niche markets and differentiated targets, providing more value during their visits, and increasing tourist spend.
 Not in vain, a direct relation has been established between the visitors interested in products such as cultural and active, and the average spend per tourist.

 This would allow many Spanish tourist destinations to reduce their exposure to the intermediated market, compete in better conditions after the return to the international tourist market of Mediterranean competitors with an aggressive pricing policy, and rethink the pricing strategy to provide added value beyond exclusively sun and beach tourism.